top of page

 Any dog will react accordingly if your child is not taught to respect your dog.
 We strongly encourage you to read AKC's Teaching Young Children to Respect Dogs.

-The Cavalier King Charles Spaniel is good with children however, it is recommended children are monitored especially while still a puppy.
+The Cavalier King Charles Spaniel is good with children.
+However, it is recommended we monitored children, especially while still a puppy.
 We personally waited until our child turned 5 before purchasing our first Cavalier.

 Children